-Mark Pigden, (pictured left) newly appointed manager for Glendale’s arboricultural contract with Harrow Council, completed the best effort 1.5 mile run - part of the physical fitness element of the selection course - forty seconds faster than the required time.
+Mark Pigden, the newly appointed manager for Glendale’s arboricultural contract with Harrow Council, completed the best effort 1.5-mile run – part of the physical fitness element of the selection course – forty seconds faster than the required time.

 He also successfully completed a technical selection test, the army’s BARB (British Army Recruit Battery) test and underwent a thorough medical examination in order to become a member of the army reserves engineering unit with the 131 Commando Squadron Royal Engineers.
 Mark’s role in the army reserves is to provide support to the Royal Marines in fields such as bridge laying and demolitions.